hfiguiere/flathub-cli/doc/design.md

 $ flathub-cli init org.flatpak.NewPackage
 Created org.flatpak.NewPackage.
 $ cd org.flatpak.NewPackage
+$ flathub-cli manifest create
 ```

 It will create a file `flathub-project.toml` and `git init`.

-Optionally it can help creating a new manifest.
+The it will interactively create a new manifest.

 It can only be run once for a specified directory.
 And should check
 based on git repository root for the presence of the config in parent